Temporary Car Insurance in California

 • Relocating within California or moving to the state while researching permanent coverage

-• College students returning home to California during breaks
+• College students returning home during breaks

-Skip complicated temporary arrangements for these situations:
+Skip temporary arrangements in these situations:

 2. 2